dherranzf/NASA-marsrovers-graphql-server/README.md

 - [📜 License](#-license)

 ## 🧑‍💻 Features
-- Fetch a list of Mars Rover photos.
+- Fetch a list of Mars Rover photos and Filter photos by Martian Sol or Earth Date.
 - Retrieve detailed information about a specific photo.
 - Increment the view count for a photo.
 - Query data efficiently using GraphQL.